m-vatan/System-Architecture-of-IoT/ lab2_instructions.md

 ## To do

-1. Understand and quicly explain the code of the sketch `AWS_IoT`
+1. Understand and explain the code of the sketch `AWS_IoT`.
+Take screenshot of received messages on the AWS dasboard.
+(4p)
 2. Explain your understanding of TLS/SSL mutual authentication mechanism with respect to the Arduino and AWS IoT core.
 Make use of diagrams.
 Check the references for some useful references on this topic.
+(2p)
 3. What are the pros and cons of using TLS/SSL mutual authentication?
-(Check references)
+(Check references) (2p)
 4. Assuming that the symmetric encryption was carried out by the WiFi module, what was the role of the crypto processor during the TLS/SSL handshake.
+(2p)

 **When you are done, remember to delete the created thing(s) !**